 Introduction to SSL certificates: their function and usefulness

-We will start by checking whether you already have an SSL certificate installed and then guide you on how to force a secure connection across your site.
+We will start by checking whether you already have an SSL certificate installed and then guide you on how to force the secure connection through your site.

-It is crucial to verify whether you already have an SSL certificate installed on your hosting.
-This can be easily done from your control panel by following these steps:
+It is crucial to check whether you already have an SSL certificate installed on your hosting.
+This can easily be done from your control panel by following these steps:

 Access the "Basic service list" and select the hosting you want to manage: